Julia-Park/contacts_manager/README.md

     - Delete button results in a prompt to confirm deletion (cancel, ok)
     - Edit button results in a pre-populated form similiar to the create contact form with same validations and buttons
 - If there are no contacts, display a "There is no contacts." message and an Add Contact button below it.

+**Add contact:**
+- Add contact button on home page
+- Display a Create Contact form with Full name, Email address, Telephone number, as well as a Submit and Cancel (closes/hides the form) button
+  - Validation:
+    - Name (must not be blank)
+    - Email (must not be blank, must be valid)
+    - Phone (must not be blank)

 **Search**
 - Seems to search based on matching the name, not case sensitive (on keyup); doesn't seem to be any throttling